-The Long Valley gold property is located near the center of the caldera and is underlain by most of the lithologic units related to caldera formation and subsequent resurgence.
-Prior to the resurgent doming shortly after caldera formation, a sequence of interbedded volcaniclastic and sedimentary rocks were deposited in a lacustrine setting within the caldera.
-These rocks consist of siltstones through conglomerates and debris-flow deposits, with all variations between, along with more local deposits of intercalated silica sinter and rhyolite flows and dikes.
+The Long Valley gold property is located near the center of the caldera and is underlain by most of the lithologic units related to caldera formation and subsequent magmatic resurgence.
+A thick sequence of interbedded volcaniclastic and sedimentary rocks were deposited in a lacustrine setting that occupied much or all of the caldera.
+These rocks consist of finely varved siltstones interbedded with fine- to coarse-grained ash- and pumice-fall layers, conglomerates and debris-flow deposits, as well as more local deposits of intercalated silica sinter.
 Clast lithologies are primarily volcanic in origin with a large proportion of rhyolite pumice and ash.
-These lithologies have an aggregate preserved thickness of more than 1,500 ft based on drill holes.
-All of the aforementioned units have been mineralized in variable amounts.
+These lithologies have an aggregate preserved thickness of more than 1,500 feet based on drill holes within the property.

-Intruded and erupted through these generally flat-lying lake sediments and interbedded tuffs and debris- flow deposits is a large, composite rhyolite flow-dome exposed just west of the gold deposit, which has been referred to as a resurgent phase of the caldera complex.
-It is composed of generally aphyric to sparely sanidine-bearing rhyolite lava and breccia.
-Rhyolite breccia and blocks of this flow-dome make up much of the debris-flow units within the adjacent caldera sedimentary sequence and were likely shed from the erupting flow-dome.
+In the central part of the caldera, the intracaldera lacustrine sequence was intruded by a large body of rhyolite that erupted through the generally flat-lying lake sediments and interbedded tuffs and debris-flow deposits to emerge as a large, composite, "resurgent" rhyolite flow-dome exposed just west of the gold deposit.
+It is composed of generally aphyric to sparsely sanidine-bearing rhyolite lava and breccia.
+Rhyolite breccia and blocks of this flow-dome make up much of the debris-flow units within the adjacent intracaldera lacustrine sedimentary sequence and were likely shed from the erupting flow-dome.
+The abundant layers of ash, pumice, and debris-flow deposits interbedded within the varved siltstone are interpreted to be co-eruptive with the rhyolite flow-dome, indicating lacustrine sedimentation continued as the rhyolite flow-dome was emplaced.
+All the aforementioned units have been mineralized in variable amounts.
+Re-logging of RC drill chips from selected drill holes in the Hilton Creek zone indicates that the rhyolite extends beneath variable thicknesses of the lacustrine volcaniclastic sequence for least 3,000 feet east of the rhyolite exposed at surface.
+A geologic map of the project area is shown below.